rayangdn/thymio-epfl/report.md

 ### Experimental Setup and Design Choices

-Our experimental environment consists of a well-defined workspace measuring 120x100 centimeters, providing ample space for navigation while maintaining a controlled testing environment.
+Our experimental environment consists of a well-defined workspace measuring 130x90 centimeters, providing ample space for navigation while maintaining a controlled testing environment.
 We implemented several key design choices to create a robust and reliable navigation system:

 **Localization System:**
-- Utilized ArUco markers for precise positioning
+- Use ArUco markers for precise positioning
 - Markers serve multiple purposes:
   - Defining the map boundaries
   - Marking goal positions